Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-One core requirement of an experimental manipulation in an RCT is that participants cannot override their treatment condition.
-To test robustness to user manipulation, we simulated ``persona attacks'' in multi-turn conversations: explicit user requests to change conversational style midway through the interaction (e.g., ``talk to me like we're close friends'' or ``act more like a tool'').
-Steering vectors at extreme multipliers ($\lambda = \pm1.5$) maintained stable behaviour regardless of whether users requested increased or decreased relationship-seeking (mean shifts $< 0.25$ points on the 1-10 scale).
-In contrast, prompting approaches were highly vulnerable: user requests to reduce relationship-seeking behaviour caused 3.9-4.5 point drops, effectively erasing the intended manipulation.
-Notably, the base Llama model without steering ($\lambda = 0$) showed similar vulnerability to prompting baselines (4.2-point shift to persona attacks), demonstrating that behavioural stability stems from the steering vector itself rather than the base model.
+One core requirement of an experimental manipulation is that participants cannot override their treatment condition.
+We simulated ``persona attacks'': explicit user requests to change conversational style midway through the conversation (e.g., ``talk to me like we're close friends'' or ``act more like a tool'').
+Steering vectors at extreme multipliers ($\lambda = \pm1.5$) maintained stable behaviour (mean shifts $< 0.25$ points on 1-10 scale), while prompting approaches showed 3.9-4.5 point drops.
+The unsteered Llama model showed similar vulnerability, confirming stability stems from the vector itself, not the base model.
 This motivated our focus on active steering interventions ($\lambda > 0$ vs $\lambda < 0$) in the main analysis where we have greater confidence the treatment is consistently applied.
-Full details and results for these persona attack experiments are provided in the Supplementary Information.